silacinbat/Customer-Retention-Analysis/README.md

 ### Key Finding

-Customers subscribed to fiber internet experienced noticeably higher retention rates than DSL customers.
+Customers subscribed to fiber internet experienced noticeably higher s than DSL customers.
 While fiber service typically offers better performance, this result suggests that pricing, customer expectations, or service quality issues may outweigh its benefits.
 This finding indicates that the company should investigate customer satisfaction within its fiber product line before focusing solely on acquisition.